coqui-ai/TTS/README.md

 - Punctuations at the end of a sentence sometimes affect the pronunciation of the last word.
 Because punctuation sign is attended by the attention module, that forces the network to create a voice signal or at least modify the voice signal being generated for neighboring frames.
 - ~~Simpler stop-token prediction.
 Right now we use RNN to keep the history of the previous frames.
 However, we never tested, if something simpler would work as well.~~ Yet RNN based model gives more stable predictions.
 - Train for better mel-specs.
 Mel-spectrograms are not good enough to be fed Neural Vocoder.
 Easy solution to this problem is to train the model with r=1.
 However, in this case, model struggles to align the attention.
-- irregular words: "minute", "focus", "aren't" etc. Even though ~~it might be solved~~ (Nancy dataset delivers much better quality compared to LJSpeech) it is solved by a larger or a better dataset, some of the irregular words cause network to mispronounce.
+- irregular words: "minute", "focus", "aren't" etc. Even though ~~it might be solved~~ (Use a better dataset like Nancy or train phonemes enabled.)

 ## Major TODOs
 - [x] Implement the model.
 - [x] Generate human-like speech on LJSpeech dataset.
 - [x] Generate human-like speech on a different dataset (Nancy) (TWEB).
-- [ ] Train TTS with r=1 successfully.
+- [x] Train TTS with r=1 successfully.
 - [ ] Enable process based distributed training.
 Similar [to] (https://github.com/fastai/imagenet-fast/).
 - [ ] Adapting Neural Vocoder.
 The most active work is [here] (https://github.com/erogol/WaveRNN)
 - [ ] Multi-speaker embedding.